Home > Across Lake Garda to Venice

 After a leisurely breakfast, depart Mestre at the time of your choice.
 Please contact us if you choose to do a post-tour stay in Venice.

-It’s possible to arrange a transfer back to Bolzano (reservation required) and to book additional nights in Bolzano, Mestre, or Venice.
+It’s possible to arrange a transfer back to Bolzano (reservation required) and to book additional nights in Bolzano, Mestre, or Venice, if desired.

 7 nights in 2- and 3-star properties